 Why do we take any one path in our lives?
-Perhaps a mix of choices and abilities, stirred in the cauldron we call childhood, and subject to fate that can change everything in a moment.
-Or are there elements to that mix we can’t possibly fathom?
+Perhaps a mix of choices and abilities are simply stirred in the cauldron we call childhood.
+Or maybe there are elements we can’t fathom.

 I was one of those kids who worried about every chained dog and crying baby.
-I wanted to understand why the world contained cruelty and more, how I could fix what was wrong.
+I wanted to understand why the world contained cruelty and more, how I could fix it.
 When I was ten years old I learned about the splitting of the atom.
-It struck me with cold horror for no reason I could articulate.
+It struck me with cold horror, although I couldn’t articulate why.
 Before that I assumed most adults were looking out for the welfare of kids and trees and animals under their care.
 But once that information sank in I was afraid that grown ups were terribly misguided.
-When I asked a few questions I found out my country had dropped two of these bombs on Japan and now used nuclear power.
-I knew my fears were well founded.
+When I asked questions I found out my country had dropped two atom bombs on Japan and that it now used nuclear power.
+Adult logic suddenly seemed like a fairy tale.
 It wasn’t until years later that I heard what J. Robert Oppenheimer, called the “father of the atomic bomb,” thought when the first one was detonated.
 A verse from the Bhagavad Gita came to his mind: “Now, I am become Death, the destroyer of worlds.”
 Cold horror indeed.
 Even on sunny days I thought about death.

 As the child of conservative parents, I don’t recall any family discussions about nuclear weapons or nuclear energy, pro or con.
 The few times I asked I was told the bombs had to be dropped to end the war and nuclear power was a safe, clean form of energy.
-I kept to myself the chilling fear I felt whenever I thought about atom splitting.
-Until the evening we had dinner with my father’s old college roommate.
-I was told he was a smart man who had done well for himself.
-(In other words, ramp up the politeness factor from Good Girl to Really Good Girl.)
+I kept to myself the chilling fear I felt whenever I thought about the splitting of atoms.
+That is, until my father’s old college roommate was in town.
+Before his visit I was told he was a smart man who had done well for himself.
+(In other words, little girls must be extra polite.)
 And I knew my father hadn’t seen this friend since before I was born.
 All good reasons to mind my manners and listen quietly to the adults talk.
 Which I did, until I heard him mention he was an engineer for a nuclear power plant.
-I gasped (not polite unless a wasp is in your pants) and asked him about the safety of radioactive waste (truly not polite).
+I gasped (not a polite response) and asked him about the dangers of radioactive waste.

 He gestured to the light switch on the wall dismissively, asking, “Do you expect the lights to go on or do you know how to generate your own electricity?”
 As a child still afraid of the dark, I didn’t have much to say.
-But his answer didn’t dismiss my concerns about the consequences of nuclear power and nuclear weapons.
+But his response didn’t ease my concerns.
 That experience taught me to get the facts before I introduced a subject and also to do something about my concerns.
 Thank you sir.